dwcoder/MM-The-Gearmaker/Characterbooks/PM.md

 ### The Victim

 ### =Luddite=
-You can back up the claim that =Luddite= was never alone in a room with Wilbur, =he Luddite= hated Wilbur so much that he aggressively avoided him.
+You can back up the claim that =Luddite= was never alone in a room with Wilbur, =he Luddite= hated Wilbur so much that =he Luddite= aggressively avoided him.

 ### =PM=